-Cudjoe brings a lifelong indigenous, international experiences, and high artistic acclaim to his roles as a tenure track Faculty member born and raised in Ghana, West Africa.
-He is a dance practitioner, musician, singer, researcher and educator dedicated to the propagation and safeguarding of traditional and neo-traditional dances from Ghana/Africa.
-Cudjoe holds a BFA degree in theatre studies and dance studies with first class(1st) honors and possess an MA in African Studies from the University of Ghana, and another MA in International Dance Knowledge, Practice and Heritage from the ERASMUS-MUNDUS Choreomundus degree program convened by four consortium universities in Europe namely, NTNU-Norway, Université Clermont Auvergne (University of Clermont Auvergne), Clermont-Ferrand, France, University of Szeged-Hungary, and Roehampton University-UK.
+Cudjoe brings a lifelong indigenous, international experience, and high artistic acclaim to his roles as a tenure track Faculty member born and raised in Ghana, West Africa.
+He is a dance scholar, practitioner, musician, singer, researcher, and educator dedicated to the propagation and safeguarding of traditional and neo-traditional dances from Ghana/Africa.
+Cudjoe holds a BFA degree in theatre studies and dance studies with first class(1st) honors and possesses an MA in African Studies from the University of Ghana, and another MA in International Dance Knowledge, Practice and Heritage from the ERASMUS-MUNDUS Choreomundus degree program convened by four consortium universities in Europe namely, NTNU-Norway, Université Clermont Auvergne (University of Clermont Auvergne), Clermont-Ferrand, France, University of Szeged-Hungary, and Roehampton University-UK.

-Prior to undertaking his PhD in dance studies at Temple University, he had conducted extensive ethnographic fieldwork on indigenous dances among the Asante people of Ghana, some parts of the Northern Regions of Ghana, and Togo and have performed extensively with the resident theatre group of the University of Ghana known as Abibigromma, Ghana Dance Ensemble, Noyam dance Institute, Ntentan Dance company over the years.
+Before undertaking his Ph.D. in dance studies at Temple University, he had conducted extensive ethnographic fieldwork on indigenous dances among the Asante people of Ghana, some parts of the Northern Regions of Ghana, and Togo and performed extensively with the resident theatre group of the University of Ghana known as Abibigromma, Ghana Dance Ensemble, Noyam dance Institute, Ntentan Dance company over the years.
 Cudjoe had trained and performed under famed Ghanaian choreographers Professor Francis Nii-Yartey and Dr. Kofi Anthonio in contemporary Ghanaian dance technique as well as Maama Kariamu Welsh which also forms the basis of his critical exploration of “emerging” and “emergent” movement systems from Ghana and West Africa.